hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

 Suppose an agent refunds a customer \$250.
 Its instructions say refunds above \$100 need review.
 Every tool call succeeds, but the agent has broken the rule.

-An agent is a program in which a model chooses some next steps and uses tools to act.
+An agent is a program in which a model chooses some of its next steps and uses tools to act.

-This is where agent projects become hard to maintain.
-Their behavior is spread across an application: instructions in one place, tools in another, memory somewhere else, and rules for stopping or blocking actions somewhere else again.
-When the agent fails, it is hard to know what to change.
-When we make a change, it is hard to know whether the change helped.
+This failure points to a fundamental friction in building agents: their behavior is scattered across an application.
+Prompts live in configuration strings, tools live inside API clients, state sits in a database, and stopping rules are buried in gateway middleware.
+When an agent fails, it is hard to isolate what went wrong.
+When you change something, it is hard to know whether you broke other behaviors.

-Put the agent's changeable behavior in one clear place, separate from the application that runs it.
-Use ordinary files so a person or another agent can inspect, edit, version, and test it.
+The solution is to give the agent's behavior a clear home.
+Keep its instructions, tools, and rules together in ordinary files, separate from the application that runs it.

-Now the team can copy the definition, change it, run it, and compare it with the old version.
-A person or a model can make the edit.
-The application that runs the agent keeps control of the tests and the final decision.

-The same boundary lets us change the agent without copying the application, keeps actions and credentials with the host, and gives a builder tests it cannot rewrite.
+Once an agent is defined as files in a directory, three capabilities follow naturally:
+1. You can inspect, diff, version, and edit the agent without touching the application that hosts it.
+2. You can capture failures and turn them into automated tests that verify outcomes directly.
+3. Another agent can copy the definition, edit it, and test candidate versions against tests the model cannot rewrite.

 ## Put behavior in its own unit

-The refund rule and investigation instructions belong to the agent.
-The web server that receives requests does not.
-Nor does the billing database.
+In most codebases, changing an agent requires changing backend service code.
+Adding a policy check means modifying a request handler.
+Tweaking a prompt requires redeploying a service.

-In [Looplet](https://github.com/hsaghir/looplet), my Python toolkit for building and evaluating agents, I call the agent's boundary of changeable files a **cartridge**:
+In [Looplet](https://github.com/hsaghir/looplet), my Python toolkit for building and evaluating agents, I separate this behavior into a directory called a **cartridge**:

 ```text
 refund.cartridge/